OllieMurray/UMADeveloperOnboardingEducationRollOut/README.md

 For example, what a KPI option is, or how it works for that, and how it can be incorporated into a DAO is hard to grasp without a concrete and tangible example.
 It is possible to grasp what it is in essence from the existing documentation for an expert, however, seeing the true value and having examples that make the developer feel that implementation and execution is within reach a key requirement for developer onboarding.
 It is especially important to stand out as the lowest hanging fruit in this space when there are so many other solutions and opportunities available.

+Furthermore, the documentation does not show the pathway for integration.
+It assumes the developer already knows how they will want to use UMAs products rather providing a template or an environment for discovery.

-# The Paradigm for Product Adoption and Integration
+# The Paradigm for Product Adoption and Integration and Improvements to Product Communcation and Clarity
 This can be done through a variety of mechanisms.
 One common, though less effective approach, is through the provision of developer docs that do not have fully worked examples, videos, or git hub repos.

 The current state of the opportunities for developers is seemingly one of endless opportunities.
 In an environemnt of abundant opporunities, many players will be initially attracted to a product offering but when faced with even a modest level of challenge for onboarding will become disuaded from pursuing further.
-This should not even be viewed as a

-providing publicly available git hub examples... current state of things... a command line approach where e.g. an oracle is put onto the blockchain ... this is useful for developers to software engineers who are familair with... or who want to implement their own price oracles for example

-however, there is currently no documentation or readily accessible/discoverable examples of integrating an already existing

-# Improvements to product communication clarity..
+This should not even be viewed as a weakness or deficiency.
+It may even be even be close to game theoretically optimal behavior - the likelihood of finding an opporunity which can in the end provide similar value to the developer but with substantially less risk of lost time and effort is high.

+It is critical to address this by improving the value propostion.
+The most successful products for onboarding new developers offer open source code repos of fully working examples with clear instructions on how to stand up projects.
+The worked examples are often carefully curated to onboard developers whose interests align with the protocols ambitions for expansion.

+A suite of examples will be developed across the range of UMA products.
+Covering not just calls to the contracts where UMAs products may be deployed for example, but also demonstrating novel use cases with the intention of inspiring innovative developer onboarding.

+Some potential examples are further touched on below.

 # Rolling out an UMA integartion into an existing and DeFi application
 DFX offers an extremely strong platform for decentralized trading of fiat back crypto currencies across a range of underlying currencies e.g. CAD, USD, etc...